selforganising/foundersandcoders/_includes/faq.md

 **What is *Founders & Coders*?**
-Founders & Coders runs the intensive full-time course in web development at [Collective Academy](camdencollective.co.uk/academy/) in Camden Town.
+Founders & Coders runs the [Collective Academy](camdencollective.co.uk/academy/) in Camden Town, funded through [*Camden Town Unlimited*](http://www.camdentownunlimited.com/).

+**What is Collective Academy**
+It is an intensive full-time course in web development.

 **What is the aim of the course?**
-To give students sufficient skills to seek freelance projects, to find employment, or to work on their own web-based startup.
+To give students sufficient skills in web development to seek freelance projects, to find employment, or to work on their own web-based startup.

 **What will I learn?**
 You will learn how to create software and build web applications using *JavaScript*, *Node.js*, and a wide variety of libaries and tools.